 A quorum of stockholders is necessary to hold a valid Annual Meeting.
-A quorum will be present if stockholders holding at least a majority of the outstanding shares entitled to vote are present at the Annual Meeting in person, present by remote communication, if applicable, or represented by proxy.
-On the record date, there were 84,076,737 shares outstanding and entitled to vote.
-Thus, the holders of 42,038,369 shares must be present in person, present by remote communication, if applicable, or represented by proxy at the Annual Meeting to have a quorum.
+A quorum will be present if stockholders holding at least a majority of the outstanding shares entitled to vote are present at the Annual Meeting in person by remote communication or represented by proxy.
+On the Record Date, there were 93,405,726 shares outstanding and entitled to vote.
+Thus, the holders of 46,702,864 shares must be present in person by remote communication or represented by proxy at the Annual Meeting to have a quorum.

-Your shares will be counted towards the quorum only if you submit a valid proxy (or one is submitted on your behalf by your nominee) or if you vote in person at the Annual Meeting.
+Your shares will be counted towards the quorum only if you submit a valid proxy (or one is submitted on your behalf by your nominee) or if you vote in person by remote communication at the Annual Meeting.
 Abstentions and broker non-votes will be counted towards the quorum requirement.
-If there is no quorum, the holders of a majority of shares present at the Annual Meeting in person or represented by proxy may adjourn the Annual Meeting to another date.
+If there is no quorum, the holders of a majority of shares present at the Annual Meeting in person by remote communication or represented by proxy may adjourn the Annual Meeting to another date.